All Episodes

 The court in Ukraine has ruled that officials in the country violated the law by revealing during the 2016 presidential election in the U.S. details of suspected illegal payments to Paul Manafort.

-Now, then I would then guide not only that court decision, I would then guide the director of the FBI to January 11th, 2017 in politico.
+Now, then I would then guide not only that court decision, I would then guide the director of the FBI to January 11, 2017 in Politico.

-That's where they discuss DNC operative contractor Alexander Chalupa meeting with the Ukrainians in the Ukrainian embassy in Washington for the purpose, they say, in politico, hardly a right-wing outlet, that for the purpose Of getting dirt on Trump and Trump associates to help Hillary Clinton.
+That's where they discuss DNC operative contractor Alexander Chalupa meeting with the Ukrainians in the Ukrainian embassy in Washington for the purpose, they say, in Politico, hardly a right-wing outlet, that for the purpose of getting dirt on Trump and Trump associates to help Hillary Clinton, and that it all backfired because they backed the wrong horse.

 Now they're in trouble.

-So I'm not, I'm not sure why Director Ray is having a problem with this, but him not knowing this to me is like the equivalent of Bob Mueller not knowing what fusion GPS is, or not knowing that Jeannie Ray was once Clinton's attorney at the Clinton Foundation.
+So I'm not sure why Director Ray is having a problem with this, but him not knowing this to me is like the equivalent of Bob Mueller not knowing what Fusion GPS is or not knowing that Genie Ray was once Clinton's attorney at the Clinton Foundation.

 And by the way, and now we're going to get lectured by, oh, the wingman for Barack Obama, Eric Holder.